-While celebrity news has gone understandably quiet during the pandemic, TheCity.ie’s Paul Caffrey offers up a taste of pop icon Ariana Grande’s (short) life thus far instead – and it’s endlessly entertaining.
+With a dearth of celebrity news during the pandemic, TheCity.ie’s Paul Caffrey offers up a taste of pop icon Ariana Grande’s (short) life thus far instead — and it’s endlessly entertaining

 Last. week, the brother of the suicide bomber who targeted Ariana Grande’s May 2017 gig at the Manchester Arena — killing children, teenagers and parents — was convicted by a jury for his role in planning and executing the shocking attack.
 Poignantly, each victim’s name was read to the court as the guilty verdict was announced.

-For the 23-year-old Grammy award-winning superstar, it was an incredibly frightening experience.
-She’d just stepped off the stage on the night of May 22, 2017 when a deadly home-made bomb was detonated at the exit of the venue at 10.31pm, killing 22 people and injuring over 200.
+For the then 23-year-old Grammy award-winning superstar, the night of May 22, 2017 was an incredibly frightening experience.
+She’d just stepped off stage when a deadly home-made bomb was detonated at the exit of the venue at 10.31pm, killing 22 people and injuring over 200.

 The singing sensation and former Nickelodeon star was backstage when she heard the explosion and “fell to pieces”, according to Ariana: The Unauthorised Biography, by Danny White.